kubernetes/enhancements/keps/sig-scheduling/5598-opportunistic-batching/README.md

 previous answers based on experience in the field.
 -->

+- How often nominated nodes are found infeasible.
+- How often pods are "batched" vs not.
+- Pod throughput / latency
+- Reasons for pods to be "unbatchable" (pod affinity, pod spread, etc.)

 ###### How can an operator determine if the feature is in use by workloads?

 <!--